 In this article, we’ll show you how to apply the final coats of paint (we used acrylic latex) for a durable, professional-looking finish.
 Preparation is a separate topic covered in other articles.

 Completing a top-quality exterior paint job requires more than patience and perseverance.
 You’ll need a sharp eye, a steady hand and a bit of practice to paint crisp, straight lines.
 In addition, you’ll need the strength to move and set up tall ladders, and the confidence to work from them once they’re in place.

 If you can master these three exterior house painting techniques, you can do a pro-quality painting job.

 Applying topcoats (the final coats of paint) doesn’t require much equipment beyond what you’ve already accumulated for scraping and priming.
 We recommend buying at least two top-quality synthetic-bristle brushes for applying the latex paint: one 4-in. straight-bristled brush for large areas and a 1-1/2-in. angled sash brush for detail work.

-For applying paint to large areas of shingles, stucco or brick, buy a roller setup consisting of a heavy-duty roller cage (this is the handle part); top-quality 1/2-in. nap roller covers, one for each color (you'll wash and reuse them); and a roller screen (Photo 4).
+For applying paint to large areas of shingles, stucco or brick, buy a roller setup consisting of a heavy-duty roller cage (this is the handle part); top-quality 1/2-in. nap roller covers, one for each color (you’ll wash and reuse them); and a roller screen (Photo 4).
 Standard 9-in. rollers are good for large, flat areas.
 Buy the 7-in. size for rolling siding and other narrow areas if your house has them.
-You'll also need a few clean 1-gallon paint cans and a clean 5-gallon bucket.
-Having a boom box on hand could just save your mind.
+You’ll also need a few clean 1-gallon paint cans and a clean 5-gallon bucket.
+Having a boom box on hand could just save your mind while painting a house.